OfficeDev/TrainingContent/O3656-3 Deep dive into SharePoint Lists with REST APIs/Demos/README.demo1.md

 - $filter
 - $orderby

+Demonstrate the differences in the payloads (XML vs. JSON).

+Demonstrate the `$metadata` endpoint.

+Demonstrate how responses show relationships between other entities.

 ## Demo Completed Lab Solutions

 Use the **Completed Solution** from the lab exercise 1 & 2 in this demo: **RestClientSide** & **RestServerSide**.